-We will only pay up to a total of \$100 per quarter for your out-of-pocket expenses for over-the-counter items and products.
+We will only pay up to a total of \$150 per quarter toward a combination of over-the-counter items and food and produce items.
 You pay the amount that exceeds this allowance.

-\Any amount you pay above the plan allowance does not count toward the maximum out-of-pocket amount.
+Any amount you pay above the plan allowance does not count toward the maximum out-of-pocket amount.